zackrspv/VoidChat/README.md

 ## Usage

-Once the server is running, open your web browser and navigate to `http://localhost:8080` to access ircChat.
+Once the server is running, open your web browser and navigate to `http://localhost:8080` to access Void Chat.

 ## Contributing

-We welcome contributions to ircChat.
+We welcome contributions to Void Chat.
 To contribute, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature`